-Registrants are not prevented from opening and maintaining a client account if the client refuses or fails to identify a TCP; however, they must still take reasonable steps to obtain the information.
-Examples of reasonable steps include explaining to the client the purpose of a TCP, providing the client with the disclosure required by paragraph 14.2(2)(I.1), asking the client to provide the name and contact information of a TCP, and obtaining the client's written consent to allow the registrant to contact the TCP in the circumstances set out in paragraph 13.2(2)(e).
+Registrants are not prevented from opening and maintaining a client account if the client refuses or fails to identify a TCP; however, they must still take reasonable steps to obtain the information as part of the know your client or "KYC" process.

+Examples of reasonable steps include explaining to the client the purpose of a TCP, providing the client with the disclosure required by paragraph 14.2(2)(I.1), and asking the client to provide the name and contact information of a TCP.
 If a client refuses to provide the name and contact information for a TCP, the registrant may make further inquiries about the reasons for the refusal.
-Registrants are reminded that they are required to maintain records which demonstrate compliance with section 13.2 [know your client], document correspondence with clients, and document compliance and supervision actions taken under paragraphs 11.5(2)(I), (n) and (o).
+Registered firms are reminded of the requirement to maintain records which demonstrate compliance with section 13.2.01, document correspondence with clients, and document compliance, training and supervision actions taken by the firm, under paragraphs 11.5(2)(I), (n) and (o), respectively.